ucsdlib/damspas/CONTRIBUTING.md

 ## Merging Changes from Pull Requests

-* It is considered "poor from" to merge your own request.
+* It is considered "poor form" to merge your own request.
 * Please take the time to review the changes and get a sense of what is being changed.
 Things to consider:
   * Does the commit message explain what is going on?
   * Does the code changes have tests? _Not all changes need new tests, some changes are refactorings_